Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 See Big Almaty Lake

-Big Almaty Lake, an alpine reservoir, up over 8,200’ (2511 m) above sea level, is a must-see in Almaty.
+Big Almaty Lake is an alpine lake that’s must-see in Almaty.
 It’s one of 3 must-see alpine lakes in the Tian Shan mountain area.
-Unfortunately, the road up to Big Almaty Lake is closed for at least another year, so the only way up is a long hike.
+Unfortunately, the road up to Big Almaty Lake is closed for at least another year, so it’s a little challenging to access right now.

 This reservoir was created about 2,000 years ago when an earthquake created a landslide that blocked the gorge, creating a lake.
 The water is so pure, it’s pumped down to the city for drinking water!
 This also means there’s no swimming in this lake.